KAUFMANN: Redefining resolutions: Trash, treasure, dreams - Leader Publications

 To identify new things that we should keep, we can ask ourselves, “What have I added to my life that makes me happier and healthier?”
 Decide what is worth tucking in the treasure box, and make a conscious effort to use it often.

-Third, we need something special for the blank canvas.
-What ingredient are we missing in our personal recipe for health and happiness?
+Third, we need something special for the blank canvas of 2021.
+Let’s visualize the picture of ourselves that we want to paint.
+What is the difference between that future portrait and the person we are today?
 A lower body weight?
 A new job skill?
 More energy?
-Let’s visualize the picture of ourselves that we want to paint on the canvas of 2021.
-What will we do to get there?
+Take a mental snapshot of the healthier, happier you.
+What will you do to get there?

 HAVLICEK: Whitmer veto jeopardizes benefits, harms businesses